-The number of people employed directly in the forestry and logging sector has averaged 2,600 between 1998 and 2012 while the average number employed directly in sawmilling and planning of wood has averaged 7,855 for the same period.
+The number of people employed directly in the forestry and logging sector has averaged 2,700 between 1998 and 2014 while the average number employed directly in sawmilling and planning of wood has averaged 7,500 for the same period.
+A downward trend in employment in the wood processing sector has been a feature since 1998, particularly since the economic recession in 2008, see Figure 25.